-- Forward traceability: as the name, we can think about what it is used to ensure that the project progress in the forward direction, and we are building the right product as per the BRD.
+- Forward traceability: as the name suggests, we can think about what is used to ensure that the project progresses forward and we are building the right product as per the BRD.
 It also ensures that the product is developed and even tested thoroughly.
 It creates a map between the requirement document and test cases.

-- Backward traceability: the main purpose of this is to ensure that we are developing the product on the right track and also helps to find out that no extra and unspecified functionality is added to the project.
+- Backward traceability: the main purpose is to ensure that we are developing the product on the right track and to find out that no extra and unspecified functionality is added to the project.
 Because of that, the scope of the project is affected.

 - Bi-directional Traceability: this is called bi-directional traceability because here, the mapping is done between requirement and test cases and vice versa.
-It ensures that all test cases can be traced to requirements, and for every requirement, you have specified valid and accurate test cases.
+It ensures that all test cases can be traced to requirements and you have specified valid and accurate test cases for every requirement.